ebullient/campaign-notes/Questions And Answers.md

 - [ ] What happened to Glassstaff?
 - [ ] Does the Black Spider matter anymore?
 If so, how?
 - [ ] Stone Cold Reavers?
+- [ ] Halia has no friends/allies, no obvious ties; all power comes from running the exchange.
+Right?

 ## Cult of Talos